 By making my own products, I can customize them to my exact needs and preferences.
-In the past I have played around with making my own deodorant, lotion, and lip balm.
-This summer, I decided to give homemade hand sanitizer a try.
-This hand sanitizer is particularly great to have around for the kids.
-And because it is all-natural, it is totally safe for kids of any age!
+In the past, I have played around with making my own deodorant, lotion, and lip balm.
+So I thought I might as well make some hand sanitizer to have in my purse and at my studio.

 Lavender is widely known as a calming ingredient, but you may not have known that it is an antibacterial that helps in building your immune system.
 Geranium is great for your skin because it stimulates blood circulation, which is why I also use it when making my homemade deodorant.
 I decided to also use sweet orange essential oil because I love citrus scents, and orange oil is a wonderful disinfectant.
 These are just a few of my favorite essential oils, but you can add any that you prefer to your homemade hand sanitizer!

-- 2 teaspoons of aloe vera gel
+- 1/3 cup of 100% pure aloe vera gel

 - 10 drops of your favorite essential oil (optional)